mawiseman/mawiseman.github.io/_posts/2019-11-18-generate-a-pfx-using-p7s-and-key.markdown

 ---
 layout: post
-title:  "Generating pfx file using p7s and key"
+title:  "Generate a pfx using p7s and key"
 categories: iis ssl
 author: Mark Wiseman
+comments: true
 ---
 It's the end of 2019 and I can't believe I am dealing with this again.